spring-guides/gs-validating-form-input/README.md

 $ git clone git@github.com:springframework-meta/gs-validating-form-input.git
 ```

-In the `start` folder, you'll find a bare project, ready for you to copy-n-paste code snippets from this document.
+In the `initial` folder, you'll find a bare project, ready for you to copy-n-paste code snippets from this document.
 In the `complete` folder, you'll find the complete project code.

 Before we can write a form validator, let's setup the key parts of a web application.
 Or, you can skip straight to the [fun part](#defining-an-object-that-needs-validation).